glytoucan/glytoucan/system/basic.md

 ## Registering Structures

 In order to store user-submitted data into the GlyTouCan RDF, an authorization check is required to authenticate the registrant.
-Instead of using a username and password, GlyTouCan generates a specific User ID and API key.
+Instead of using a username and password, GlyTouCan generates a specific Contributor ID and API key.
 The ID and key can be obtained via the [profile](https://glytoucan.org/Users/profile) page.

 ### Authentication Method